raspberrypilearning/top-5-emoji-list/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-This step will add a colourful emoji background and make the main part of the page transparent so you can see the image through the main content.
+Add a colourful emoji background and make the main part of the page transparent so you can see the image through the main content.

 </div>
 <div>